apache/pekko-http/docs/src/main/paradox/common/timeouts.md

 The linger timeout is the time period the HTTP server implementation will keep a connection open after all data has been delivered to the network layer.
-This setting is similar to the SO_LINGER socket option but does not only include the OS-level socket but also covers the Akka IO / Akka Streams network stack.
+This setting is similar to the SO_LINGER socket option but does not only include the OS-level socket but also covers the Appache Pekko IO and Streams network stack.
 The setting is an extra precaution that prevents clients from keeping open a connection that is already considered completed from the server side.

-If the network level buffers (including the Akka Stream / Akka IO networking stack buffers) contains more data than can be transferred to the client in the given time when the server-side considers to be finished with this connection, the client may encounter a connection reset.
+If the network level buffers (including the Appache Pekko IO and Streams networking stack buffers) contains more data than can be transferred to the client in the given time when the server-side considers to be finished with this connection, the client may encounter a connection reset.